Mom pens candid obit for son killed by overdose - NewsBreak

 After his first overdose, Clemons was put on life support for four days and then completed drug rehab, his mom said.

 A few years later, on Feb.
-10, 2022, he was was found face down in his bed.DEA warns of ‘alarming increase’ in fake prescription pills containing fentanyl
+10, 2022, he was was found face down in his bed.DEA provides support to local drug investigations

 Hunter’s mom wants it to be perfectly clear how her son’s life came to such an untimely end.